lilbluepenguin/RAMP_BRIDGE_training/xanadu_and_slurm.md

 #SBATCH -o %x_%j.out
 #SBATCH -e %x_%j.err
 ```
+In the last two lines of the header:
 - the %x stands for the slurm job name
 - the %j stands for the slurm jobid that is assigned upon submission
+- therefore `%x_%j` prints to the prefix `jobname_jobID`
-- you can also choose to write specific names for the error and out files like so:
+- you can also choose to write specific names for the error and out files rather than using the job name.
+I would always include the `%j` so that each time you run your job you don't overwrite your err and out files

 ```
-#SBATCH -o test_job.out
+#SBATCH -o newjob_%j_.out
-#SBATCH -e test_job.err
+#SBATCH -e newjob_%j.err
 ```

 ## command to submit a script: